forcedotcom/SalesforcePy/docs/contribute.rst

 The tools used for documentation are:

 - **Read The Docs**:  An open source platform for automating, building, versioning, and hosting documentation.
-For more information see their documentation `here <https://docs.readthedocs.io/en/stable/>`_.
+For more information see `Read the Docs: Documentation Simplified <https://docs.readthedocs.io/en/stable/>`_.
 - **Sphinx**: Sphinx simplifies creating intelligent and beautiful documentation for Python projects (or other documents consisting of multiple reStructuredText sources).
 For more information on installation and usage, see `Getting Started sith Sphinx <https://docs.readthedocs.io/en/latest/intro/getting-started-with-sphinx.html>`_.

 Documentation file format is reStructuredText.
 Learn more with `this handy primer <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.